 Schools are increasingly called upon to take a proactive role in the enhancement of self-esteem, wellbeing and emotional intelligence.
 These are essential ingredients in building families and communities that are filled with hopeful, engaged, resilient and compassionate people.
 There is also a growing understanding of the role that these things play in preventing and addressing such behaviours as bullying, substance abuse, school refusal and self-harm.

 How can schools respond to this growing challenge to provide esteem-building, creative, culturally-inclusive resources and programs?

 These ‘seriously optimistic’ card packs, books, stickers and posters have become essential items in the tool kits of teachers, principals, welfare coordinators, parents, social workers, counsellors, managers, psychologists, and childcare professionals worldwide.
 They can be found on school camps, in classrooms, staff rooms, career guidance offices, and in the tool kits of mentors and team leaders.

 While children, adolescents and adults alike respond to the range of original illustrations, cartoon characters, photographic images or contemporary techno design, the real transformative power of these resources lies in the thoughtful reflection and meaningful conversations that are generated by using them.

-This is why the resources published by St Luke’s are sometimes described as ‘conversational prompts’ because they are used to encourage conversations about the important things—our strengths, values, relationships, and the ways we learn and grow.
+This is why the resources published by Innovative Resources are sometimes described as ‘conversational prompts’ because they are used to encourage conversations about the important things—our strengths, values, relationships, and the ways we learn and grow.
 It is these conversations of meaning and significance that enhance our self-confidence, create our identities and give us hope.
 They are at the heart of emotional literacy.